kohirens/iam-user-key-rotator/README.md

 }
 ```

-Because you can have credentials store anywhere, we've opted to have them placed
+Once a new key/pair is made, it will be placed
-in a JSON file.
-Should the CI fail, and you lose the new key, then the only way
+in a JSON file where the command was run.
+Should it fail, and you lose the new key, then you need to
-to recover is to delete the key/secret combo, manually make a new key/secret
-pair, and manually update your local credentials or CI context.
+go into the AWS console and make a new key pair and manually update the environment.

 NOTE: Currently AWS only allows 2 programmatic key/secret pairs per
 IAM user.
 Because of this restriction, the user can only have 1 secret/key pair
 at a time, as the script needs 1 to be available
-to make new one key for the rotation (30 days by default, see `maxDaysAllowed` flag).
+to make a new key for the rotation (30 days by default, see `maxDaysAllowed` flag).

-It should also be allowed to work with a Lambda, to rotate a list of IAM users
+In theory you could run this in a Lambda to rotate a list of IAM users
+after `maxDaysAllowed` day, then update then in a secrets manager through API calls.
-after `maxDaysAllowed` days.
-But this functionality can also be a separate CLI from this
+But this functionality would need to be built out as a separate CLI from this
 project.

+## How It Works

+Here are the steps this program takes:

-1. Load AWS IAM Credentials.
+1. Load AWS IAM credentials (pulled from AWS defaults).
-2. Read all existing IAM user keys.
+2. Read all existing keys for the user.
 3. Calculate how many days old the keys are.
-4. If only there are only `maxKeysAllowed` and they are active less than `maxDaysAllowed`, then do nothing.
+    1. If they are and they are active less than `maxDaysAllowed`, then do nothing.
 5. If any keys are older than the `maxKeysAllowed` days:
    1. Remove all except `maxKeysAllowed`, then:
       1. rotate remaining key